 Active time: 20 minutes, starting with cooked chickpeas.
 Total time: 40 minutes.
 Serves 4.

 1 tablespoon buttery spread or 2 teaspoons corn oil

 1 teaspoon cumin

 2 teaspoons soy sauce

 - Cook chickpeas if needed, reserving broth for gravy, or rinse canned chickpeas.
 Preheat oven to 350°F. Line a cookie sheet with parchment paper or aluminum foil.

 - Mince garlic and set aside.
-Melt butter over medium-low heat in a flat-bottom pot suitable for making gravy (without a fragile non-stick coating).
+Melt buttery spread over medium-low heat in a flat-bottom pot suitable for making gravy (without a fragile non-stick coating).

-- Chop onions finely and add to melted butter, cooking until soft, about five minutes.
+- Chop onions finely and add to pot, cooking until soft, about five minutes.
 Stir occasionally to prevent burning.
 Grate carrot and add to onion mixture.

 - If chickpeas are not warm, make them easier to mash by heating them in a pot over medium low heat or microwaving them on high in microwave-safe container for a minute or two.
 Add tahini and soy sauce to chickpeas, then mash with a potato masher or large fork until fairly smooth.

 - When onion is soft, add garlic and stir once.
 Add cumin and coriander, stir, and cook until fragrant, about 30 seconds.
 Stir onion mixture into chickpea mixture.